 \section{Conclusions}

 In this study, we introduced an LLM-based method for annotating WordNet senses with CEFR levels and used it to construct a CEFR-annotated WordNet.
-This new resource provides 10,995 proficiency annotations for 10,644 senses across 5,645 lemmas.
-Using this annotated WordNet, we also created the SemCor-CEFR corpus, a large-scale resource containing over 110,000 sense-level CEFR annotations.
-To validate our approach, we trained contextual lexical CEFR-level classifiers on our corpus and found that they performed comparably to those trained on gold-standard data.
-Moreover, by combining our corpus with the gold-standard levels, we developed a practical classifier that achieves a Macro-F1 score of 0.81, confirming the high accuracy and utility of our CEFR annotations.
-Our analysis also showed that the predictions from our classifiers correlate with the lexical complexity scores in the CompLex 2.0 dataset, suggesting that they can generalize effectively across diverse text genres.
+This resource provides 10,995 proficiency annotations for 10,644 senses across 5,645 lemmas.
+Using the annotated WordNet, we also created the SemCor-CEFR corpus, a large-scale resource containing more than 110,000 sense-level CEFR annotations.
+To validate our approach, we trained contextual lexical CEFR-level classifiers on this corpus and found that they performed comparably to models trained on gold-standard data.
+Furthermore, by combining our corpus with gold-standard levels, we developed a practical classifier that achieves a Macro-F1 score of 0.81, providing indirect evidence of the utility and consistency of our CEFR annotations.
+Our analysis also showed that the predictions generated by our classifiers correlate with the lexical complexity scores in the CompLex 2.0 dataset, suggesting moderate alignment with lexical complexity across diverse text genres.

-This work is part of the ``Learner's WordNet Project,'' which aims to integrate NLP methods---particularly WordNet's rich semantic network---with educational technology to support more efficient and effective L2 learning.
-Future work will focus on expanding the CEFR-level coverage in our WordNet, evaluating its pedagogical effectiveness in real-world learning scenarios, and developing related applications.
-To support this expansion, we plan to build a classifier that can accurately assign CEFR levels to previously unannotated word senses.
+This work is part of the ``Learner's WordNet Project,'' which seeks to integrate NLP methods---particularly WordNet's rich semantic network---with educational technology to support more efficient and effective L2 learning.
+Future work will focus on expanding CEFR-level coverage in our WordNet, evaluating its pedagogical effectiveness in real-world learning contexts and developing related applications.
+To support this effort, we plan to build a classifier capable of accurately assigning CEFR levels to previously unannotated word senses.